Political corruption: Consequences on politics, administration, and institutions

 Political corruption undermines democracy and good governance by flouting or even subverting formal processes.
 Corruption in elections and in the legislature reduces accountability and distorts representation in policymaking; corruption in the judiciary compromises the rule of law; and corruption in public administration results in the inefficient provision of services.
 For republics, it violates a basic principle of republicanism regarding the centrality of civic virtue.

 More generally, corruption erodes the institutional capacity of government if procedures are disregarded, resources are siphoned off, and public offices are bought and sold.
-Corruption undermines the legitimacy of government and such democratic values as trust and tolerance.
+Corruption undermines the legitimacy of government and democratic values such as political trust.
 Recent evidence suggests that variation in the levels of corruption amongst high-income democracies can vary significantly depending on the level of accountability of decision-makers.

-Evidence from fragile states also shows that corruption and bribery can adversely impact trust in institutions.
+Evidence from fragile states shows that corruption and bribery can adversely impact trust in institutions.
 Corruption can also impact government's provision of goods and services.
 It increases the costs of goods and services which arise from efficiency loss.
-In the absence of corruption, governmental projects might be cost-effective at their true costs, however, once corruption costs are included projects may not be cost-effective so they are not executed distorting the provision of goods and services.
+In the absence of corruption, governmental projects might be cost-effective at their true costs; however, once corruption costs are included projects may not be cost-effective so they are not executed distorting the provision of goods and services.